polysyllabic/chaos/README.md

 7. Update your OS and system tools, and install the version-control system *git*, which is used to manage all the files you will need to run TCC.
-After you have logged in to the Pi for the first time, run the the following command:
+After you have logged in to the Pi for the first time, run the following command:

 ```bash
 sudo apt update && sudo apt upgrade -y